Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

-As you can see this bowl wasn't made using two CDs so you can see the written side on the outside of the bowl.
+As you can see, this bowl wasn't made using two CDs.
+That's why you can see the written side on the outside of the bowl.

 Hanna thought making a cookie plate was a good idea.

-For the frames we cut cardboard circles to fit the back of the CDs.
-We took a long piece of wire edged ribbon and stapled the cardboard pieces to the ribbon.
-Then we applied glue to the back of the CDs and glued them over the cardboard circles, sandwiching the ribbon between.
+6. Then, we applied glue to the back of the CDs and glued them over the cardboard circles, sandwiching the ribbon between them.

-We made a bow at the top of the photo trio, and cut a v in the bottom of the ribbon, under and past the last CD.
+7. We made a bow at the top of the photo trio.
+Then, we cut a "v" shape in the bottom of the ribbon under the last CD.